lurkingryuu/swlab_project/README.md

 This attendance application is fun, you can explore new techniques to avoid the proxies as much as possible !

+## Backend
+The Backend has been hosted at the link: [https://bit-rebels-api.onrender.com](https://bit-rebels-api.onrender.com)

 ## Authors
 | Name | Roll Number |
 | --- | --- |